Two weeks in Italy as a solo female traveller?! Yes please! One of my favourite countries to date. The food, the language, the people – I love it all.

 Now, I travel light (carry on only) and like to book accommodation that is a) cost effective, and b) convenient.
 For Rome, this means staying in the general vicinity of Termini, but far away enough so as not to be shady (as train stations often seem to be after dark).

 Staying a bit outside the main centre works for me because I love to walk and don’t like to rely on the subway if I can help it.
 Plus, like I said…cost effective…which is something to consider when creating your Italy solo travel itinerary.

 If I stay in a hotel, I book through Hotels.com, and If I stay in a hostel, I book through Hostelworld.com.

 But, if you are staying more central and need subway access from Termini, read up on the subway system here.
 Rome’s subway is not extensive but it is safe, fast, and easy to follow.

 How long you stay in the city depends entirely on your travel style.
 I’m naturally a fast traveller and only need about four days to see all I want in a city.

 Of course I hit all the popular sites – the Colloseum, Vatican City, the Pantheon, and of course every gelato place I could find.

 If you take remember only one thing I’ve said about Rome, remember this:

 The menu changes every day and there are always two dishes to choose from.
-Each dish is €4 and portions are generous, so it is a cheap and delicious meal.
-And because the menu always changes, you can go back every day and not get sick of it!
+Each dish is about €4 and portions are generous, so it is a cheap and delicious meal.

 You can dine in but they don’t have seating.
 Instead, you will be standing at the counters along the perimeter of the small front room.
 Even though it is crowded there is a cool atmosphere about this place.
 Eating while bumping elbows with strangers just adds to the experience.